angezid/advanced-mark.js/doc/doc_v2/nesting-overlapping.md

 <h4 id="mark-nesting-groups">To mark nesting groups with <code>acrossElements</code> option and RegExp without <code>d</code> flag</h4>
 It treats the whole match as a group 0, and all child groups, in this case 'group1, group2', as nested ones.
-It's an only way to wrap nested groups without `d` flag:
+It's an only way to wrap nested groups without the `d` flag:

 ``` js
 let regex = /\w+\s(group1).+?(group2).*/gi;